sugarlabs/sugar-docs/src/gtk3-porting-examples/Implode.md

 snippets about what are the difficulties that I'm having on the port and maybe can be useful for someone else.

-I will take [this guide](User:Humitos/PortingGetBooks "wikilink") as reference on the Gtk3 porting.

 Porting Gtk.DrawingArea
 =======================

-There are some things related with `gtk.DrawingArea` that we have to change when we are porting an activity to Gtk3.
+There are some things related with `gtk.DrawingArea` that we have to change when we are porting an activity to GTK+ 3.
 The names of the signals change and the way that they work as well.

 Get allocation size